 This Lightroom filter affects white balance and makes wedding pictures a bit livelier and warmer.
 It is really important, as clients wish to have romantic and memorable shots.
 Highly recommended for outdoor wedding photographers to emphasize the background and green colors.

 There is hardly a photographer who hasn’t tried this preset.
 This plug-in is great for any kind of photoshoot and is used according to the photographer's vision.
 No matter what light was used during the photo session, this filter will create a warm pastel atmosphere.

 The photos become brighter and livelier if you apply this plug-in.
 Natural tints and pleasant light will beautify any shot, especially the one taken indoors.

 This preset is good for portraits.
 Glamour yellow tint gives a vintage effect filling the picture with brightness and preserving the natural tone of the skin.

 Fashion photography editing is a very delicate process.
 To make it more enjoyable, apply this preset and you’ll get brighter colors, while keeping the skin tone natural.

 This preset accentuates dark green and yellow colors.
-It is excellent filter to enhance beach and landscape photos.
-However, “Dark Matte” is not good for portrait photography, because it adds a greenish and unnatural look to the skin.
+It is an excellent filter to enhance beach and landscape photos.
+However, “Dark Matte” is not good for portrait photography because it adds a greenish and unnatural look to the skin.

 This great filter regulates the contrast, corrects white balance, improves clarity and alters cool tints.
 It removes details in the shadows while remaining very delicate and subtle.
 It is better to use it for outdoor photography with lots of greenery.